 Art and culture

+There are so many museums in Lithuania waiting to tell their stories.
 Magnificent museums located in castles that evoke the country’s glorious past, and small museums that are nurtured in earnest by the local communities.
 Museums that showcase valuable art collections and intrigue you with the most unexpected exhibits.
 Museums that take pride in their huge archives, and museums that teach in the most innovative ways – the more than a hundred museums operating in Lithuania will astonish you with their diversity.

+Lithuanian architecture is very old.
 A countless mass of days is looking from every tower.
 If the brick walls caressed by many hands could talk, they would definitely narrate about famous architects and their pupils who travelled across Europe.
 They would remind us of the most notable schools and trends of architecture that have left an imprint in our cities and towns.
 The identity of Lithuania’s architecture is defined not only by historical situations, but also by people who lived at different periods of time, their perception of art, expectations, the dreams that were realised and those that have not been fulfilled.
 Their understanding of the living space, what they were proud of and what they wanted to show to the world.
 Starting with wood, stone and clay, Lithuania already built brick buildings back in the 13th century.
 The remains of masonry from that century might be found in the very heart of Vilnius, the capital of Lithuania, i.e. in the bell tower of the cathedral.
 Open to a diversity of culture, art trends and architectural styles, Lithuania created an extraordinary and unique face of architecture.